MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 **Applies to**
 -   Windows 10

-This topic will walk you through the steps necessary to prepare your network and server infrastructure to deploy the Windows 10 operating system using the Microsoft Deployment Toolkit (MDT).
+This article will walk you through the steps necessary to prepare your network and server infrastructure to deploy Windows 10 with the Microsoft Deployment Toolkit (MDT).
 It covers the installation of the necessary system prerequisites, the creation of shared folders and service accounts, and the configuration of security permissions in the file system and in Active Directory.

 ## Infrastructure

-The procedures in this guide use the following fictitious names and infrastructure.
+The procedures in this guide use the following names and infrastructure.

 ### Network and servers